 Who says socializing on Facebook and Twitter is a waste of time?
 On Fiverr, you can make money off your networking and social media skills by maintaining social fan pages for businesses, gaining likes and follows and more.

 100. Start a Resume Writing Service

 Make sure you keep up with current resume writing and formatting trends, as well as what recruiters are looking for, so that you’re offering sound advice.
-When your clients benefits from your services, ask them if they’ll recommend you on your online profile, social media or other platform so you can build your business.
+When your clients benefit from your services, ask them if they’ll recommend you on your online profile, social media or other platforms so you can build your business.

 101. Start a Walking or Biking Tour

 Use your knowledge of your community or city to earn cash from tourists looking for expert guides.
 Whether you start your own walking tour or join an organization that facilitates these tours, you can turn your home-turf advantage into a mutually beneficial, calorie-burning cultural exchange.

 If you’re starting your own walking tour business, make sure you understand your city’s business and safety laws.
 Whether you’re visiting famous spots or local hideaways, you need to know which areas are publicly accessible so that you don’t accidentally trespass.

 You could also get a job with a local business that offers guided tours.
 Depending on the organization, you might be able to share your knowledge with school kids on class trips or other groups on private tour events, in addition to tourists.

 Click to see ways to make more money this year.

 Taylor Bell contributed to the reporting for this article.